 Learn how getting your prescriptions for covered drugs and diabetic supplies filled through the mail may save you time and money.

-If you have more questions about this service, see the Wellpartner Web site.
+If you have more questions about this service, visit the Wellpartner website.

 - Clients not enrolled in an OHP medical plan can sign up to get most prescriptions filled.

 - Clients in OHP medical plans can sign up to get prescriptions covered by DMAP (not the medical plan) filled, such as most mental health drugs.

 - Clients with OHP with Limited Drug benefits can sign up to get prescriptions covered by DMAP (not Medicare) filled, such as certain decongestants.

 Home delivery isn't for everyone.
 You may prefer to talk to a pharmacist in person about new medications.

 |How long does home-delivery pharmacy take to fill prescriptions?|